5 Biblical Lessons From the Book of Esther

 The Right Way to Fight

-RELATED POST: Who is Priscilla in the Bible?
-Lessons and Characteristics
+RELATED POST: Who Was Deborah in The Bible?

 What does the book of Esther teach us??
 Esther teaches us the right way to fight: not in anger or dependent on our own strength, but depend on the holy spirit, this is one of the many characteristics of Esther found in the BibleBeing Christians, we should take the time to liaise with our Heavenly Father for advice and counsel.